MeerKAT discovery of a double radio relic and odd radio circle: connecting cluster and galaxy merger shocks: Discussion

+The measured sizes of the two radio relics (660 and 1640 kpc) differ by more than a factor two, suggesting that they result from an unequal mass merger.
+The lengths of the two relics depend on the mass ratio of the sub-clusters as well as the mass concentration of the sub-clusters prior to merger, as shown in hydrodynamical simulations by \citet{vanWeeren11_sim}.
+In these idealised simulations, the longer relic is located behind the more massive sub-cluster \citep[see also,][]{hoang2017}.
 The LLS of the southern relic is peculiar as it is about twice as large as the scaling relation between LLS and cluster mass would suggest \citep{Jones2023}.
-Strikingly, their widths also differ significantly, with the shorter relic being much wider.
-Note that the relics in the Sausage cluster, A3667, A3376 also show this combination of short-roundish and long slim relics.
+Strikingly, the widths of the two relics also differ significantly, with the shorter relic being much wider.
+The relics in the Sausage cluster, A3667, and A3376 also show this combination of short-roundish and long slim relics.
 This is not easy to explain since projection effects ought to affect both relics in a similar fashion.
-Double relics with different LLS and widths are also seen in the cluster A1240 and are discussed in \cite{Hoang2018}. \\
+Double relics with different LLS and widths are also seen in the cluster A1240 and are discussed in \cite{Hoang2018}.
+We propose two reasons for the different appearance of the relics: --- (1) In unequal mass mergers the trajectory of the smaller cluster could be significantly bent by the gravity of the larger cluster such that the relics could be viewed under different angles.
+We suggest that the northern relic has been produced after the smaller subcluster has been deflected towards the line of sight.
+The thinner and longer southern relic, likely seen edge-on, has been produced inside the ICM of the smaller cluster when the latter first hit the ICM of the larger subcluster \citep[see also,][]{Lee2022}. --- (2) The northern relic is located in a different environment, perhaps related to the patch of X-ray emission in its vicinity.
+This could lead to a different Mach number or different turbulent velocities from the shock producing the southern relic.
+Deeper X-ray observations would reveal the detailed ICM distribution and help us better understand the merging geometry/configuration of the cluster \citep[see, e.g.,][]{Zhang2021}.